-Villa d’Este- famous for its terraced hillside Italian Renaissance garden and especially for its fountains.
+Villa d’Este is famous for its terraced hillside, Italian Renaissance gardens style, and especially for the fountains.

-It is also listed as a UNESCO world heritage site.
+It is also a UNESCO world heritage site.

 Hydraulic Organ Fountain

-The Fountain of the Organ (‘’Fontana dell’Organo’’) is one of the most famous features of the garden.
+The Fountain of the Organ (‘’Fontana dell’Organo’’) is one of the most remarkable features of the garden.

 WHERE TO EAT IN TIVOLI

-There are many great places to eat all around of Italy, it is always a hard choice, I really enjoyed to eat lemon cream (“Agrumi di Sorrento”)pasta at Taverna Quintilia.
+There are many great places to eat all around Italy, and it is always a hard choice, I enjoyed to eat lemon cream (“Agrumi di Sorrento”)pasta at Taverna Quintilia.

 Until the next time